On Jewelry as Material Culture

 I have watched people make things across four continents — artisans in silver workshops in Turkey, bead stringers in markets in Ghana, Saturday morning participants in a San Diego jewelry studio, metalsmiths in Oaxaca, jade carvers in Beijing.
 The scale changes.
 The materials change.
 The cultural context changes entirely.

 What does not change is this: making something by hand is a ritual act.
 It is embodied knowledge — held in the hands, transmitted through repetition, legible to the body before it is legible to the mind.
 Marcel Mauss called these techniques du corps — techniques of the body — knowledge systems that live in practice rather than in text, transmitted through watching and doing rather than through instruction.
-You cannot fake it and you cannot fully document it.
-You can only watch it long enough to understand what you are seeing.
+Maurice Merleau-Ponty extended this: perception precedes cognition, and the body is the primary instrument of knowledge, already formed by its history of encounter before the mind has processed what it is experiencing.
+Paul Connerton showed how this embodied knowledge is specifically historical — that societies remember through bodily practice, that the movements of making carry the memory of collective experience across generations in ways that no text can fully capture.

 In late stage capitalism, handcraft carries a specific charge.
 It is evidence of a kind of human presence that industrial production cannot replicate and algorithmic systems cannot simulate.
 The luxury consumer — whether they can articulate it or not — is responding to that presence.
 They are buying proximity to a human being who knew how to do something difficult, slowly, well.